 Our innovative Professional Development workshops are intended for teachers, administrators, pre-service teachers, artists, high education students, and all who want accessible, creative teaching strategies for integrating the arts into their curriculum.

 Our school can’t afford your programs.
 Do you provide any financial assistance?

-How do I apply for the Bus Fund and how much of an award can I get for my field trip?
+How do I apply for the Bus Fund, and how much of an award can I get for my field trip?

 The amount we are able to award depends on group size, Title One status, and availability.
 Qualification requires full payment by the due date on your invoice.
 Apply here.
-Funds are limited, and are awarded on a first come first served basis.
+Funds are limited and are awarded on a first come first served basis.

-In addition to the sculpture around the campus, you will also find two-dimensional artwork in the lobby and Fireside Room (if available).
+In addition to the sculptures around the campus, you will also find two-dimensional artwork in the lobby and Fireside Room (if available).
 Our self-guided tour map makes it easy to explore our outdoor sculptures with your students.
 We also have a rotating exhibit of student art in the second floor corridor leading to our administration offices, which rotates quarterly.
 For more information on exhibiting student artwork, contact Tracy Sawyer by email or phone at 707.800.7529.

 How can I get my student’s artwork exhibited?

 We are excited to show off student art work!
 The display changes quarterly.
 Contact Tracy Sawyer, Education & Outreach Manager, at 707.800.7529 or email to learn more about scheduling your students’ work.